 The Story Behind Indiana's Lost River Is Bizarre But True

 Have you ever heard the story of the lost river in Indiana?
 It’s fascinating and true!
 There’s a river that rises around Vernon Township within Washington County that seemingly disappears for 23 miles.
 It’s beautiful, bizarre, and wonderful, and you’ve definitely got to see it to believe it.

-Have you ever been to see the Lost River?
+Have you ever been to see the Lost River in Indiana?
 Did you know something this spectacular existed in our state?
 Tell us your thoughts in the comments!